 What to Serve With

-- Scrambled eggs and salsa for breakfast
+- Scrambled eggs and avocado

-- Grilled veggies and hummus
+- Grilled veggies and feta

 FAQ

-Do these taste eggy?
+Do these taste like eggs?